haitamelabdaoui/Sun-Chaser-IoT/README.md

 When I entered engineering school, I faced a choice.
 I could put all that hard work into a drawer and start something new, or I could take what I already built and make it better.

 I believed that my previous work mattered.
-Using the new software and green tech skills learned during my first year of engineering studies, I decided to upgrade mu physical prototype into a real, working IoT system.
+Using the new software and green tech skills learned during my first year of engineering studies, I decided to upgrade my physical prototype into a real, working IoT system.

 ## What This Project Does
 This repository takes the raw energy data from my TIPE project (comparing a fixed solar panel against a mobile tracking panel) and turns it into a live monitoring pipeline.